beginning of content

 Key facts

-• When you have anaemia, your blood doesn’t have enough healthy red blood cells or haemoglobin to carry oxygen around your body and to your baby.
+• Anaemia is when you don't have enough healthy red blood cells or haemoglobin to carry oxygen around your body.

 • Iron deficiency is the main cause of anaemia during pregnancy.